Lowe Homers Twice, Rays Hold Off Dodgers 6-4 to Even Series

 Will Smith and NLCS MVP Corey Seager also homered for the Dodgers.
 Seager’s solo shot in the eighth was his seventh homer and 16th RBI, extending the franchise records he had already set this postseason.
 It's the most homers by a shortstop in any MLB postseason.

-Snell already had all nine of his strikeouts when he walked Kiké Hernández with two outs in the fifth before Taylor, the No. 9 batter, homered on his 80th pitch.
-The Rays' ace was out of the game two batters later, after Mookie Betts walked and Seager singled.
+Snell, the 2018 AL Cy Young Award winner, retired 10 straight before walking Kiké Hernández with two outs in the fifth and Taylor, the No. 9 batter, homered on his 80th pitch.
+Tampa Bay's ace was out of the game two batters later, after Mookie Betts walked and Seager singled.

-Anderson got out of the jam with a strikeout of Justin Turner.
+Anderson got out of the jam with a strikeout of Justin Turner, then gave up a solo homer to Smith in the sixth.

 The Dodgers knew it would be primarily a bullpen game using various arms, instead of bringing back Buehler on short rest after ace lefty Clayton Kershaw threw six strong innings in their 8-3 win Tuesday night in Game 1.